Bareboating with kids in the Whitsundays is a family holiday full of connection, freedom and adventure.

 There are many family accommodation options in Airlie Beach, but the place that most families rave about is The Big 4 Adventure Park.
 It’s been voted one of the best kid-friendly resorts in Australia.
 The water park is full of slides and pools for all ages, there are mini-golf, an animal farm and daily activities.
 It’s the perfect place to keep the kids entertained so the parents can relax.

 Bareboating in the Whitsundays is a fantastic family holiday full of new experiences and adventure.
-Please let us know if you have any questions about taking your family on a Bareboating charter, we love seeing several generations experiencing the Whitsundays together.
+Please let us know if you have any questions about taking your kids on a Bareboating charter; we love supporting several generations to experience the Whitsundays together.